SeregPie/DearImage/README.md

 ---

-`.fn.toDataURL(...args)`
+`.prototype.toDataURL(...args)`

-Returns a data URL containing a representation of the image.
+Returns a data URL containing a representation of the canvas.

 | argument | description |
 | ---: | :--- |